All Episodes

 I do.

-I'm very klutzy.
+I'm very clutzy.

 Maybe if you wore less high heels, that would be helpful.

-I I don't think any woman loves high heels.
+I don't think any woman loves high heels.

 I do.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up today.

 We got a great Hannity tonight.

-Uh day one of Joe Biden's impeachment inquiry.
+Day one of Joe Biden's impeachment inquiry.

-We have the chairman of the House Ways and Means Committee, Jason Smith, the chairman of the Judiciary Committee, Jim Jordan, the chairman of the Oversight Accountability Committee, uh James Comer.
+We have the chairman of the House Ways and Means Committee, Jason Smith, the chairman of the Judiciary Committee, Jim Jordan, the chairman of the Oversight Accountability Committee, James Comer.

-Uh in studio tonight, we have an audience show.
+In studio tonight, we have an audience show.

-Greg Abbott is gonna be on set.
+Greg Abbott is going to be on set.

-But you gotta sign up at Hannity.com.
+But you got to sign up at Hannity.com.

 Probably sold out by now, but not sold out, given out by now.

-Uh anyway, well, so we'll see it tonight.
+Anyway, so we'll see you tonight.

 Got a great show.

-Uh, and also more fallout from last night's debate and the disaster that happened in Philly.
+And also more fallout from last night's debate and the disaster that happened in Philly.

 We'll get to that.